gitextensions/GitExtensionsDoc/source/modify_history.rst

+.. _modify_history:

 Modify Git history
 ==================

+A Git commit cannot be changed, the sha for the commit will change at all changes.
+All changes will be seen as a new commit.

+todo:: The revert/cherry-picking should maybe be moved somewhere else
+- A commit can be reverted, the changes of a certain commit can be reverted and added as a new commit.
+Similar, a commit can be applied again (possibly to a new branch), known as cherry picking.
+- The commit can be added again (and all commits that are children to the commit) as new commits and git branches can be made to point to the new commit instead.

 There are 2 different cases, and consequently 2 ways to do it with git when we want to modify the history: